 When reserving University facilities, student organizations are required to disclose all plans for food service.

 The student organization is responsible for verifying that vendors holding required licenses and permits prepare all cooked food.
-Professionally prepared cooked food can be served (not prepared) by members of the sponsoring organization as long as the event is private.
+Professionally prepared cooked food can be served (not prepared) by members of the sponsoring organization.

-Event Planning Services (Division of Student Affairs) and University of Virginia Dining Services staff are available to consult with student organizations regarding food service options.
+Event Planning Services staff in Student Affairs and University of Virginia Dining Services staff are available to consult with student organizations regarding food service options.

 - The Rotunda